Samuelschoeberl/ATLA_Campaign/README.md

 # Mycelium scripts — quick manual

-This README explains the `Mycelium/scripts` utilities in this repository, how they interact with the `Player Root` folder, and quick workflows for a DM or a Player.
+![[Mycelium Logo.png]]This README explains the `Mycelium/scripts` utilities in this repository, how they interact with the `Player Root` folder, and quick workflows for a DM or a Player.

 ## What these scripts do